Sivaji: The Boss: Box office

-Reception

 Critical response

 Malathi Rangarajan of The Hindu, in a review about the story, said that the lead character carrying out a rebellion against corruption was something "not be true to life".
 She concluded by saying that "the story sags towards the end".
 She, however, appreciated the performances of the prominent actors, the soundtrack, art direction, photography and the animation.
 Ananth Krishnan, another review from The Hindu, a month after the film's release, said that the film "... presents an effective diagnosis of entrenched corruption but the rather disturbing remedy it offers is, good old vigilantism."
 It concluded by saying that, though the film did well at the box-office, the message of rejecting the corrupt system instead of reforming it was troubling.

 T. S. V. Hari of Hindustan Times said that the director, Shankar, was not creative enough for the film and added this by saying "Sivaji turns out to be a rehash of all his previous jingoistic claptrap efforts".
 It appreciated the other technical departments and suggested a good response at the box office.
 The Times of India had a similar review about the story saying that "it had nothing new to offer" but promised it to be entertaining and gave it four stars.
+Nidarsana of Kalki praised the performances of Rajini, Vivek, Shriya and Suman, Vivek's humour while also praising Tharani's art direction, Anand's cinematography and Sujatha's dialogues but felt Shankar compromised a lot for Rajinikanth as the subject of black money is dealt just like that and due to story taking a backseat with Rajini taking the forefront, Sivaji feels deserted without Shankar's signature yet Shankar is on par with himself for portraying Rajini as larger than life.

-R G Vijayasarathy of Rediff.com summed the film by saying, "No logic, only Rajni's magic".
+R. G. Vijayasarathy of Rediff.com summed the film by saying, "No logic, only Rajni's magic".
 About the story, he said, "Unfortunately, (the) message is lost in the maze of illogical and sometimes absurd sequences".
 The review, however, praised the performances of Rajinikanth, Shriya and Vivek and the technical crew.
 Sify wrote: "There is only one hero here, [..] – Rajni himself.
 Such is the overpowering screen presence of his cinematic charisma in every frame of the film.
 The film works big time as Shankar has made the film on a grand scale, [..] which is a visual treat with superbly choreographed action scenes.
 All this comes with top-of-the-line techno-finesse, perhaps the best ever in Tamil cinema" and also wrote that "Technically, [..] a revelation [..] there are stunning visuals, which is paisa vasool.
 K.V.Anand's cinematography is top class.
 Art director Thotta Tharani work is enticing, especially the sets in songs".
 Ananda Vikatan rated the film 41 out of 100.